MathiasMonstrey/gloomhaven-rules/README.md

 Summons have basic statistics for hit points, attack value, move value, and range value along with any special traits written on the ability card.
 A summon is considered a persistent bonus (the card is placed in the active area) until either the summon loses all its hit points, its corresponding ability card is removed from the active area, or the summoner becomes exhausted, at which point the summon is removed from the board.

 A summon’s turn in the initiative order is always **directly before the character who summoned it**, and is separate from that character’s turn.
-Summons are not controlled by the summoning player, but instead obey automated monster rules, permanently following the ability card **“Move+0, Attack+0”** (see Monster Turn on pp. 29–32 for details) and using the player’s attack modifier deck to perform its attacks.
+Summons are not controlled by the summoning player, but instead obey automated monster rules, permanently following the ability card **“Move+0, Attack+0”** (see Monster Turn on p.
+29–32 for details) and using the player’s attack modifier deck to perform its attacks.

 A player can have multiple different summon abilities in play at once, in which case they act in the order in which they were summoned.
 Summoned figures **never** take a turn in the round they are summoned.
 Summon kills are credited to the owner of the summon.